 Down from where the giant mechanical dinosaur has been tearing at the walls of the old YMCA building, three short men were pulling on green hi-vis jackets and switching on an improvised lightbox sign: Hand Car Wash Now Open.
 300 yards further down the road again, a short man in a grey tracksuit was dwarfed by the 7’ high sandwich board that he was dragging out onto the pavement: Hand Car Wash Now Open.

 The weather has turned.
 In the sticks, people in trademarked waterproof fabrics suffixed with ‘tec’, swarm around the blackberry bushes in the lanes while streams of run-off carry acorns, twigs and beech nut husks around their Brashers.
-On Greenwood Road I swerved around the well-wrapped, backpacked Nordic-walking couple who had eschewed the generous pavements in favour of the middle of the road.
+On Woodsome Road I swerved around the well-wrapped, backpacked Nordic-walking couple who had eschewed the generous pavements in favour of the middle of the road.

 The golf club was swarming with regional representatives of the Kitchen and Bathroom industry at their annual networking event.
 A man with a receding hairline, grey slacks and a fleece jacket stepped out of a van decorated with a wraparound livery featuring a naked young woman enjoying a shower.

 “Have you ever watched that Doc Martin?” the man asked his companion.

 On my way home, a woman on a mobility scooter began shouting abuse and gesticulating wildly towards me as I approached.
 I crossed the road towards her and, as I got nearer she shouted “It’s all right love, I’m talking to myself!”